ether/etherpad-proxy/README.md

-# Reverse Proxy for Etherad
+# Reverse Proxy for Etherpad

 Runs A reverse proxy on port 9000 which will route pads based on padId to a pool of backends.